FionaHM/Bamazon/README.md

 If for some reason they order more than the quantity of an in-stock item, an error message will appear as follows:

-(Screen3 - Customer Low Inventory.tiff)
+* Screenshot -  Customer Low Inventory : https://github.com/FionaHM/Bamazon/tree/master/Screenshots/Screen3.tiff
-/Users/FH/Assignments/Assignment10/Screenshots/Screen4 - Original Database.tiff

 `?
 Which item would you like to order (input Item ID): 1 ?
 How many units of this item would you like to order (input quantity): 500